Skip to content

 In multi-agent workflows (Claude Code v2.1.69), hook events carry extra context:

-• agent_id / agent_type — distinguish main agent, sub-agents, and team members for per-agent enforcement or audit tagging.
+• agent_id / agent_type — distinguish the main agent, sub-agents, and team members for per-agent enforcement or audit tagging

-• worktree — status hooks receive worktree name, path, and branch.
+• worktree — status hooks receive the worktree name, path, and branch

 Hooks enforce what the model should not decide.
 Avoid them for:

-• Creative choices — architecture or style; model judgment is the point.
+• Creative choices like architecture or style, where model judgment is the point

-• Conversation-dependent logic — hooks see only the immediate tool call.
+• Conversation-dependent logic, since a hook sees only the immediate tool call

-• Complex workflows — hooks are scripts; keep them short and deterministic.
+• Complex workflows — hooks are scripts, so keep them short and deterministic

 Configure at project level (.claude/settings.json, committed) or user level (~/.claude/settings.json, local).
 Project hooks travel with the repo and enforce team conventions.